Best Garden Pots of 2021

 When it comes to picking out garden pots and planters, our team knows what to look for.
 Head tester Liv Mertens has a love for gardening and has even built a couple of her own planters.
 She has been living in apartments for the last couple of years and has learned to keep her garden mobile.
 Good pots are essential to a mobile garden, and she has learned through trial and error what matters in picking a pot.
 The team put in lots of hours with these products in hand, planting and replanting.
 They used critical analysis to assess which pots work the best for the given criteria.
 Our team has both an eye for aesthetics and function so that you can have both a beautiful and productive garden.

-While testing these pots, we evaluated them by using a series of given criteria while using them as we might want to in our own home.
+While testing these pots, we evaluated them by using a series of given criteria and metrics, all the while taking into consideration how we might want to use them in our own homes.
 We planted and replanted our plants that we love so dearly, and assessed where each pot might work best and which features were most important to us.
 We based our results on versatility, ease of use, construction, and any special features.

 Analysis and Test Results

-The testing we performed on the products was based on what we look for in a garden pot.
-We also took into consideration cool features such as self-watering or any particularly nice aesthetics.
-To test these factors we brought the pots into our own home and saw what it was like to fill them with soil, use the self-watering features, or try to stuff spiky plants into tiny pots.
+The testing we performed on the products was based on the four metrics that best represent what to look for in a garden pot.
+We looked at size and material, but also made sure to take into consideration cool features such as self-watering or any particularly nice aesthetics.
+To test these factors we brought the pots into our own homes and experienced first hand what it was like to fill them with soil, use the self-watering features, and repot house plants and garden plants alike.
 Throughout the testing process, we found that we preferred ceramic pots to pots made of soft plastic, but also preferred hard plastic pots over ceramic pots.
 We found that the style of the drainage plate is important, and the size of the pot even more so.
 Using our findings, we built a comprehensive review based on the following criteria.

 Versatility is evaluated based on the size of the pot, and whether or not you could use it both indoors and out.
 We found this to be the most important factor in assessing the pots because although plants may die, planters last a very long time.
 At least the good ones do.
-Assuming you don't want to buy a new planter every time you forget to water a plant or the season calls for a new flower, being able to use a pot for a variety of plants is an invaluable feature.
+Assuming you don't want to buy a new planter every time you forget to water a plant or the season calls for a new flower, being able to use a pot for a variety of plants, in a variety of seasons and settings, is an invaluable feature.

 Most of the pots offered good versatility, allowing for both indoor and outdoor use and without specific requirements of its plant.
 However, some plants were less versatile.
 The small 2.5 inch succulent plots, for example, could not house anything other than a succulent.
-The Novelty Full Depth Round Pot, on the other hand, was so large that it would be an inappropriate pot for something like succulents.
+The Novelty Full Depth Round Pot, on the other hand, was so large that it might be an inappropriate pot for something so small unless you plan on letting it grow for a very, very long time.

 Ease of Use